 I hear people talking about something called amnesty.
 What is that?

 Amnesty was created as a way to allow members to occasionally buy split shares of stocks they don't have, for whatever reason.
-Normally, of course, you could never buy more than 10,000 shares of a stock.
-During a sport's amnesty, however, you are allowed to buy up to that stock's maximum SPLIT shares as long as you have the cash and port size to do so.
-These amnesties occur during a sport's all star break.
-NHL and NBA breaks are generally in mid-February, MLB in July.
-Any PGA or NASCAR splits would be included in the MLB amnesty and any NFL splits would have their own amnesty in the middle of their season.
-Amnesty ONLY involves TV ports.
+Normally, you cannot buy more than 10,000 shares of a stock, unless the stock has split.
+Then you can buy up to 50,000 shares.
+During amnesty, however, you are allowed to buy up to 100,000 shares as long as you have the cash and port size to do so.
+These amnesties often occur during a sport's all star break, but can happen at other times and involve multiple sports.
+Amnesty ONLY affects purchasing for your TV portfolio.

 What if there are MORE terms I'm not familiar with?